numsim-group/klimakoffer/milestone3/milestone3_menu.md

-operator and the diffusion coefficient, we take a step back and move deeper into understanding the solution behavior of the simplified EBM we discussed in last chapter.
-This will also help us to introduce some numerical concepts and algorithms that we will use later for the full
+operator and the diffusion coefficient, we take a step back and move deeper into understanding the solution behavior of the simplified EBM we discussed in the last chapter.
+This will also help us to introduce some numerical concepts and algorithms to solve ordinary differential equations (ODEs) that we will use later for the full EBM.
-EBM.

 1. [Constant-coefficient EBM](/milestone3/milestone3_constantcoeff/)